 Only 20 minutes from Hobart, the Glenorchy Mountain Bike Park provides mountain bike opportunities for all levels, with a wide range of trails, including cross-country, downhill, mountain cross, dirt jumps and north-shore-style tracks.

 Meehan Range Nature Recreation Area

-The Meehan Range is a popular multiple use area on the Eastern shore of Hobart, and has been a popular mountain biking destination since the early 1980s.
-There’s a mix of trails, some shared use tracks others fire-trails.
-The mix of steep and challenging conditions mean that this is a spot for the more experienced riders, but worth adding to your ride list if you’re up for some adventure.
+The Meehan Range on the Eastern shore of Hobart has been a popular mountain biking destination since the early 1980s.
+There’s a mix of trails, from shared-use tracks to fire trails.
+Steep and challenging conditions make this a spot for more experienced riders, so it’s worth adding to your ride list if you’re up for an exciting escapade.

 Clarence Mountain Bike Park

-Located in the Meehan Range, only 15mins from Hobart CBD, the Clarence Mountain Bike Park includes 40km of single track, including an impressive skills park, pump track, dirt jumps and a range of trails catering for beginners, intermediate and advanced riders.
+In the Meehan Range only 15 minutes from Hobart, the Clarence Mountain Bike Park includes 40km of single track, including an impressive skills park, pump track, dirt jumps and a range of trails catering to beginners, intermediate cyclists and advanced riders.

 Details: Clarence City Council

-Not a circuit for the faint hearted, this ride follows a 4WD track over the back of the Saw Back Range to the old mining town of Adamsfield and then back out again.
-It’s quite technical as you climb up the track through some of the spectacular myrtle forests.
-Whilst a challenging track, it is quite remote with poor phone coverage so be sure to gather some friends for the ride to be safe.
-Definitely cross country terrain and a trail that you need to allow a day to explore.
+This ride follows a four-wheel-drive track over the back of the Saw Back Range to the old mining town of Adamsfield and then back again.
+It’s quite technical as you climb the track through some spectacular myrtle forests.
+In addition to having a challenging track, the area is quite remote, with poor phone coverage, so be sure to bring some friends to ensure a safe ride.
+Allow a day to explore this cross-country terrain and trail.

 Details: Tassie Trails